Thomas J. Watson Fellowship

 Am I Eligible?

-You are eligible to apply for the Watson if you are a graduating senior nominated by one of our 41 partner institutions.
+You are eligible to apply for the Watson if you are a US Citizen or international student, applying the academic year that you receive your bachelor’s degree, and are nominated by one of our 41 partner institutions.
 We do not accept at-large applications.
 All majors and fields of inquiry are eligible.

 The foundation's vision and values grow from the belief that a diversity of people, ideas, and experiences is critical to creating more humane and effective leaders.
 Watson Fellows are selected without regard to race, color, religion, sex, gender identity, sexual orientation, national origin, or disability.